Merlin427/capstone-dev2/README.md

 Note the identifier, as this is needed in the setup of the application.

+Auth0 `AUTH0_DOMAIN`, `API_AUDIENCE` and `ALGORITHMS` must be updated in app.py

 ## Running the server

-From within the `backend` directory first ensure you are working using your created virtual environment.
+From within the project directory first ensure you are working using your created virtual environment.

 To run the server, execute: